areinisc/areinisc.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 I'm creating a place for my thoughts to go.
+This site is still in its infancy.

+My name is Alex Reinisch and I'm interested in solving problems.

+{% comment %}

 ## So Simple Theme is all about: